-If you’re like me, some of your goals for 2018 may have to do with nutrition and healthy eating habits.
+If you’re like me, some of your goals for the new year may have to do with nutrition and healthy eating habits.

 Making sustainable changes to your eating habits will not only improve your overall nutrition, but also stabilize your energy levels and give your body and mind the strength to take on any challenges the year throws at you.